 The labs long-term research interests center on understanding MC biology during development and disease.
 We use zebrafish—a genetically accessible model system—coupled with in vitro 3D modeling assays, to study MC development and behavior.
 Zebrafish as a vertebrate model organism offer several advantages for the study of vascular development—including external fertilization, proper embryonic growth in the absence of functional vasculature or blood flow, and importantly optical clarity for live confocal and light sheet imaging.

-My lab uses zebrafish to study MC development and behavior.
-Zebrafish as a vertebrate model organism offer a number of advantages that make it an ideal system to study development of the vascular wall- including external fertilization, proper embryonic growth in the absence of functional vasculature or blood flow, optical clarity for longitudinal imaging, and genetic/experimental accessibility.
 The field remains largely uncharted giving us the unique opportunity to exploit newly developed tools to broaden the understanding of MC biology and the mechanisms regulating their behavior.
-Research in my laboratory will aid in the understanding of developmental processes regulating MC function and will in turn 1) provide a broader understanding of how the blood vessel wall is assembled, 2) define genetic pathways critical for MC function and 3) provide a platform to assess dysfunction in EC-MC interactions during disease.
+Research in the laboratory aids in the understanding of developmental processes regulating MC function and in turn 1) provides a broader understanding of how blood vessels are assembled; 2) defines genetic pathways critical for MC function; and 3) provides a platform to assess dysfunction in EC-MC interactions during disease.

 The lab has significant interest in understanding how sensing of forces—such as shear stress and axial strain—by vessels alters their development and stabilization.
 To this end, we study a number of genetic regulators of this process: